-This completion technique is not suitable for unconsolidated formation since during the life of the well, the seal will leak.
-The technique is also not suitable for formation with high concentration of sulphate which will rapidly corrode the assembly.
-An unexpanded casing is run instead and cement sheet is put between casing and formation to prevent direct contact of acid with casing.
+This completion technique is not suitable for unconsolidated formation since, during the life of the well, the seal will leak.
+The technique is also not suitable for formation with a high concentration of sulfate which will rapidly corrode the assembly.
+An unexpanded casing is run instead and cement sheet is put between casing and formation to prevent direct contact of acid with the casing.

-Expandable tubular and external seal are available in market now.
-Example materials are chromium steel tubular, fiberglass tubular for expandable tubular and rubber, epoxy for external seal.
+Expandable tubular and external seal are available in the market now.
+Example materials are chromium steel tubular, fiberglass tubular for expandable tubular and rubber, epoxy for the external seal.